dischorde/rss-to-events/README.md

 Or, upload the zip of the folder from the Plugin -> Add New -> Upload Plugin option in the WordPress back end.

+Be sure to rename the download either way back to rss-to-events (remove the -master from the zip / folder name).

 Activate, add your feed information, and you should be good to go!